teakzc/hydrogen/README.md

 <div align="center">
   <img src="./images/Hydrogen.png" class="center">
 </div>

-Light-weight framework
+Elegantly simple; like my smooth brain.

 # hydrogen

-A module loader that I made to use in my games!
+Light-weight module loader with initialization function to ensure all modules are loaded when required.

+Includes loading time for each module and total [ms] taken to load framework.